-The decrease in the Charter Schools Fund was as planned for the 2020/21 fiscal year.
-The charter school was able to carry out expenditures that were funded through the use of reserves for improvements in an outdoor learning center.
+The decrease in the Charter Schools Fund was planned for the 2021/22 fiscal year.
+The Charter School was able to carry out expenditures through the use of reserves for site improvements, as well as offering additional educational opportunities directed toward learning loss mitigation.

-The increase in the Cafeteria Special Revenue Fund is due primarily to a change in the School Nutrition Program due to the COVID-19 Pandemic that resulted in additional revenues beyond budgeted estimates.
-The District was able to locate and make use of alternative sources for product at a reduced cost combined with changes in operations resulted in overall reduction in planned expenditures.
+The increase in the Cafeteria Special Revenue Fund is due to receipt of unplanned additional school nutrition revenues.
+Additionally, the District was able source product at a reduced cost that resulted in a reduction in planned expenditures.

-The decrease in the Building Fund is due primarily to the District's spending the remaining 2018 General Obligation bond funds.
+The decrease in the Building Fund is due primarily to the District's continued spending of the remaining 2018 General Obligation Bond funds.